 “But of course, Ceslonian armor is just fine,” Hevrin said, giving Venor and his hypocrite plate a scalding look.
 He glared back.

 “This makes me uneasy,” Venor said.
 “Temans are keen on pyres.
 I wouldn’t go to the trouble of burying Ton either, but why’re Jasczynk’s dead still here?”

 “Besides that, Jasczynk forced them to a last stand.
-He likely has much burning left to do.”
+He likely has much burning to do.”
 Hevrin finished.
-She spoke even the jumping Teman inflection easily.
-Divari envied her.
+She spoke his name’s jumping Teman inflection easily; Divari envied her.